 Smith’s career spanned from 1949 to 1956.
 She brought home an impressive 38 wins over this time.
 In 1999, she again made her mark on NASCAR history and beyond, as the first woman to be inducted into the International Motorsports Hall of Fame.

 Danica Patrick is one of the most famous female race car drivers in the world.
 Patrick was born in Wisconsin and raised in Illinois.
-Like make of the female drivers before her, racing was in Patrick’s blood.
+Like most of the female drivers before her, racing was in Patrick’s blood.
 Her mother was a mechanic for a friend, while her father engaged in snowmobile, midget car, and motocross racing.

 At 10 years old, Patrick began racing…go-karts.
 But when she realized the racing passion burning inside her, just waiting to be unleashed on the track, Patrick dropped out of high school, attained her GED, and at 16 years old moved to England to gain more race car driving experience.
 She raced in numerous UK events, including one against Jenson Button, who was then Formula One’s world champion.